4 Questions to Ask Before Earning a Master’s Degree in Social Work

 2. What are the Social Worker Education Requirements?

-All MSW programs have admissions requirements when it comes to academic performance.
+All Master of Social Work programs have admissions requirements when it comes to academic performance.
 In choosing a program, check for accreditation with the Council on Social Work Education.

-As you explore your MSW options, it’s a good idea to work “with the end in mind” so that you have a solid understanding of the requirements for your desired career track.
+As you explore your MSW options, it is a good idea to work “with the end in mind” so that you have a solid understanding of the requirements for your desired career track.

-For example, some social workers earned their undergraduate degree in social work, but that isn’t a requirement for all MSW programs.
-For the most part, you can earn an MSW with any bachelor’s degree—but certain majors tend to translate well into what you’ll study in an MSW program: psychology, sociology, and education, to name a few.
+For example, some social workers earned their undergraduate degree in social work, but that is not a requirement for all MSW programs.
+For the most part, you can earn an MSW with any bachelor’s degree—but certain majors tend to translate well into what you will study in an MSW program: psychology, sociology and education, to name a few.

-Once you’ve earned your MSW and are looking to start your career in social work, the specific requirements for certification, experience, and licensure will vary depending on which state you’re in and where you want to work.
+Once you have earned your MSW and are looking to start your career in social work, the specific requirements for certification, experience and licensure will vary depending on which state you are in and where you want to work.
 Check out the social worker licensure requirements by state.

-3. Do You Understand the Roles of Clinical Social Work and Administrative Social Work?
+3. What are the Roles of Clinical Social Work and Administrative Social Work?

-One of the career choices you’ll get to make is whether or not you want to work in a clinical role.
+One of the career choices you will get to make is whether or not you want to work in a clinical role.

-Oftentimes, when people think about the term “social work,” they imagine themselves working closely with individuals, couples, or small groups (such as families) to help them address issues and reach positive, healthy outcomes.
+Oftentimes, when people think about the term “social work,” they imagine themselves working closely with individuals, couples or small groups (like families) to help them address issues and reach positive, healthy outcomes.

 If you see yourself in that type of role, then you likely want to pursue clinical social work.
-It’s more personable, and you’ll form relationships with people as you help them navigate life’s greater challenges.
+It is more personal, and you will form relationships with people as you help them navigate life’s greater challenges.

 On the other hand, the administrative side of social work focuses on large groups and organizations.
-Rather than working intimately with individuals or small groups as a caseworker, you’ll be responsible for influencing change on a larger scale.
+Rather than working intimately with individuals or small groups as a caseworker, you will be responsible for influencing change on a larger scale.

-By analyzing trends in data and making administrative decisions, you’ll help streamline social work cases, improve the care being delivered, establish new programs, and make sure that social workers and the people they support have the resources they need.
+By analyzing trends in data and making administrative decisions, you will help streamline social work cases, improve the care being delivered, establish new programs and make sure that social workers and the people they support have the resources they need.

-The best part is that you don’t have to decide now.
-Southern’s MSW program offers an advanced generalist degree, meaning that you’ll be taught all aspects of social work: micro (family, individuals), mezzo (communities, churches, schools), and macro (government, legislation/policy).
+The best part is that you do not have to decide now.
+Southern’s MSW program offers an advanced generalist degree, meaning that you will be taught all aspects of social work: micro (family, individuals), mezzo (communities, churches, schools) and macro (government, legislation/policy).

-When you graduate, you’ll be prepared to succeed in a wide range of roles within social work.
-Not only will you be ready to take on the challenges of your desired field, but you’ll also have the flexibility and foundational knowledge to make a change, if you wish to do so down the line.
+When you graduate, you will be prepared to succeed in a wide range of roles within social work.
+Not only will you be ready to take on the challenges of your desired field, but you will also have the flexibility and foundational knowledge to make a change, if you wish to do so down the line.

 4. How Will You Balance Earning Your MSW with Your Personal Life and Responsibilities?

 Earning an MSW can be a challenging undertaking, as with any graduate-level program.
-So, it’s important that the program is flexible enough to accommodate your busy schedule, family commitments, and other life obligations.
-If you’re going to be working full time while earning your degree, for example, then you’ll need to find the balance between your work and your studies that best fits your schedule.
+So, it is important that the program is flexible enough to accommodate your busy schedule, family commitments, and other life obligations.
+If you are going to be working full time while earning your degree, for example, then you will need to find the balance between your work and your studies that best fits your schedule.

 At Southern's MSW program, classes meet twice a month on Sundays, with the option of joining virtually or in person to give you increased flexibility.
 In between class sessions, students complete course assignments online.

-The time commitment will vary, depending on which program you’re enrolled in and which specialization you choose, but you can expect that you’ll need between 30 and 60 credits to graduate.
+The time commitment will vary, depending on which program you are enrolled in and which specialization you choose, but you can expect that you will need between 30 and 60 credits to graduate.

 In our Advanced Placement program, qualifying students typically earn their MSW in 12 months (or three semesters) on a full-time basis.
 Foundation Placement students can expect to complete the program in six semesters.